-If you've come to love the mixed tins of caramel and cheddar popcorn, known as the classic Windy City blend, we urge you to give this mix a try at home — and even give it as a homemade edible gift.
+If you love the mixed tins of caramel and cheddar popcorn, known as the classic Windy City blend, give this mix a try at home — and even give it as a homemade edible gift.
 The sweet crackle of caramel corn is the perfect foil to intensely cheesy popcorn.
 You've got to get both in a bite to really experience the joy of these two opposites coming together for such a rich, crunchy treat.

 The Best of Both Worlds